 Civic and social engagement initiatives that use creative work in the arts as a means of linking the College to its neighborhood and its city are a Kathrine G. McGovern College of the Arts priority.
 The Center for Art and Social Engagement will be one of the strategies for achieving these aims.
 CASE will be the new iteration of the former Center for Arts Leadership, which was housed in the College of Liberal Arts and Social Sciences.
 The work of the Center for Arts Leadership laid the groundwork for CotA priorities in civic and social engagement; the name change seeks to clarify and emphasize the important relationship that the College will have with the city and with the national arts community.

-CASE with FotoFest have invited artist and advocate Sharon Louden and frequent collaborator Hrag Vartanian (Editor-in-Chief and Co-Founder of Hyperallergic) to Houston to explore the ideas from her book “Artist as Culture Producer – Living a Sustaining Life.”
-Informed by the national conversations Louden has been having as part of her conversation tour, we will begin the community conversation with "What does it mean to be an 'artist citizen' today?" and "What is 'success' today to artists and organizations in regard to the elevating the value of arts today."
+CASE with FotoFest invited artist and advocate Sharon Louden and frequent collaborator Hrag Vartanian (Editor-in-Chief and Co-Founder of Hyperallergic) to Houston to explore the ideas from her book “Artist as Culture Producer – Living a Sustaining Life.”
+Watch the video of the community conversation that started with "What does it mean to be an 'artist citizen' today?" and "What is 'success' today to artists and organizations in regard to the elevating the value of arts today."

 CASE is taking a leadership role to support artists, and small- to mid-sized arts organizations in their recovery after Hurricane Harvey.
 We are raising and disseminating resources to support this sector to speed the recovery process.
 We are accepting donations and providing updated information through the website.
 Applications for second round of grants are open from Feb 15-Mar 1.

 News & Updates